Families Help Stanford Students Thrive

 j.girvin.harrison@stanford.edu

 Jane has worked at Stanford in various roles since 2003 and became the director of the Stanford Parent and Family Engagement program in 2011.
 Prior to Stanford, Jane was the director of annual giving at the J. L. Kellogg Graduate School of Management at Northwestern University.
-Jane earned her bachelor's degree from Queen’s University in Canada.
+She earned her bachelor's degree from Queen’s University in Canada.

 Ceci Evangelista